David Dickens, Ph.D.

 Here he offers an updating and reconceptualization of aspects from the Frankfurt School of critical theory.
 Particular emphasis is placed on contemporary changes in political economy as well as the culture industry.

-Wiley-Blackwell Publishing, January 2000.
+- Postmodernism and Social Inquiry.
+1996.
+Guilford Press.
 Also translated into Chinese and Korean.